 Next, we stopped in the Central Babylon Court of the Hollywood and Highland complex for a perfectly framed view of the Hollywood Sign.
 Our guide brought a binder with great historical snapshots and movie stills that helped but everything we were seeing in context and made it that much more interesting.
 We learned the fascinating history behind this iconic symbol and the special viewing platform was an ideal place to grab a photo.

-Right around the corner in the in the heart of Hollywood we stopped to take in the TCL Chinese Theater — formally known as Grauman’s Chinese Theater.
+Right around the corner in the heart of Hollywood, we stopped to take in the TCL Chinese Theater — formally known as Grauman’s Chinese Theater.
 Open since 1927, this legendary movie palace with its distinctive Chinese pagoda-style roofline has hosted many movies premiers and is home to the world’s largest IMAX but it is best known for its concrete slabs featuring the handprints, footprints, and signatures of Hollywood’s brightest movie stars both past and present.
 Our kids got a kick out of seeing their favorite Harry Potter actor’s imprints.

 GRAUMAN’S EGYPTIAN THEATER

 Built in 1922 around the same time King Tutt’s tomb was discovered Hollywood’s oldest movie palace is also the birthplace of Hollywood’s red-carpet movie premieres.
 The theater underwent a massive renovation in 1998 and today hosts screenings of classic films and talks by prominent filmmakers and actors.
-We didn’t get to go inside but enjoyed all the the Egyptian-style paintings, hieroglyphs and four massive columns that mark the entrance.
+We didn’t get to go inside but enjoyed all the Egyptian-style paintings, hieroglyphs and four massive columns that mark the entrance.